vyrjana/DearEIS/documentation/project.md

 Create an instance by merging multiple Project instances.
 All UUIDs are replaced to avoid collisions.
-The labels of certain objects are also replaced to avoid collisions.
+The labels of some objects are also replaced to avoid collisions.

 ```python
 def merge(projects: List[Project]) -> Project: